 We use job evaluation to determine the size and complexity of each job and consistently benchmark our roles with the relevant external market.
 Our salary ranges are reviewed annually and are published internally.
 We are continuously reviewing the above to ensure our processes and principles are supporting our efforts in closing the Gender Pay Gap.
-We have a published Compensation and Benefits guide which is available to all GH staff and details principles applied to salary positioning, acting allowances, additional duties and incudes the full salary scale.
+We have a Compensation and Benefits guide which is available to all GH staff and details principles applied to salary positioning, acting allowances, additional duties and includes the full salary scale.
+This document is currently being updated following the differentiation of salary levels in late 2023 under the Total Rewards project.